SakuOrdrTab/old_time_text_adventure/README.md

 # A text adventure game in the style of old computer text games

 Instead of a parser, natural language is used to interact with the game engine.
 The motor of the game engine is currently openai's o4-mini, which seems to be capable and costeffective solution.
 Open source models runnable locally with 16 GB VRAM did not seem to achieve good enough outputs yet.
 The game engine can handle different types of adventures; the context and hint-level synopsis are passed to the LLM in the prompt and they can be found in the adventures folder.
-Just replace the `main.py` imports accordingly and you have a couple of alternatives.

 O4-mini seems to be quite cheap, I have now tweaked with the game for a coupla days and I have spent only twenty cents.

 ## TODO

-- End game conditions on right time: .endswith(".END.")
 - Strip occasional "Text Adventure game:"
+- Add short descriptions to adventures and directory browsing
+- Add Authentication and user administration in Mongo
+- Session handling (with Redis?)

-- Try local models
+- Try local models and Stable diffusion
-- Make a C64 React frontend
-- Add DallE images to a scene, not cheap however.

 ## Agents